manish02007/Naan-Mudhalvan---NLP/README.md

 A brief overview of the project, the algorithms used, and the problem solved.

 ### 2. The Code
-A Python-based implementation that combines Isolation Forest and Autoencoder models to detect anomalies and fraudulent transactions.
+A Python-based implementation that combines Isolation Forest model to detect anomalies and fraudulent transactions.
 It also includes an LLM-based explanation engine to provide clarity on why a transaction was flagged.

 ### 3. Output
 The output of the system, showcasing detected fraudulent transactions and the corresponding explanations for each flagged transaction.